Mrrraou/waithax/README.md

 Exploit written in less than a day.
 Finding the strat took more time.
 No one really seemed to care about doing it apparently...

+## How to use, for users

+Use [the latest release](https://github.com/Mrrraou/waithax/releases) or build the app yourself.

+Then, run the .3dsx, wait for the exploit to be done, and run your homebrew of choice that needs elevated privileges (can be yellows8's 3ds_dsiwarehax_installer, for example).

+If you are getting a freeze/crash on the Homebrew Launcher when running it, please update your Homebrew Launcher.

-## How to use
+## How to use, for developers

 Please check the `main.c` file in the `source` folder for information on how to use this implementation in your own application.
+If you want to use this as a library, you just need `waithax.c`, `utils.s` and their headers.

 Take note that this implementation does not patch the SVC call access table, nor the process PID on its own.
 However, an helper method is given to run your own kernel mode code after running the exploit.
 This method *sort of* acts like svcBackdoor; but the given code will be run with the SVC-mode stack, instead of the userland caller thread stack.

 ## Estimated time for running the exploit

-Takes around 20 minutes for New3DS, and around 1 hour for Old3DS.
+Takes around 25 minutes for New3DS (should), and around 1 hour and 10 minutes for Old3DS.

-## Known issues

- - Crash in PM when rebooting the console / running another homebrew / exiting to Home Menu (probably due to some invalid handle or something).
-Minor issue.

 ## Credits